-All students who aim to pursue their academic training or do an internship at the Douglas Hospital Research Centre need to contact potential supervisors.
+All students who aim to pursue their academic training or do an internship at the Douglas Research Centre need to contact potential supervisors.
 The full list of principal investigators working at the Douglas can be found here.

 Many research teams at the Douglas hire undergraduate students for volunteer or paid internships, either in the summer or during the academic year.
 Here are some tips to find an undergraduate research position: